Tinkerforge/doc/en/source/Hardware/Bricks/ESP32_Brick.rst

   ESP32 Brick comes with the
   `Standard-Firmware <https://github.com/Tinkerforge/esp32-firmware>`__
   as factory default.
-This firmware could be used to configure network settings by the webinterface and access to the connected Bricklets by :ref:`Brick Viewer <brickv>` and
+This firmware could be used to configure network settings by the web interface and access to the connected Bricklets by :ref:`Brick Viewer <brickv>` and
   :ref:`API Bindings <api_bindings>`.
 This is similar to a :ref:`Master Brick <master_brick>` with :ref:`WIFI Master Extension 2.0 <wifi_v2_extension>`.
 * **Extension of Standard-Firmware**:
-  The functionality and the webinterface of the Standard-Firmware consists of modules.
+  The functionality and the web interface of the Standard-Firmware consists of modules.
   This :ref:`Tutorial for ESP32 Firmware <tutorial_esp32_firmware>`
   explains step by step how the firmware can be extended by your own module.
 * **Your own Firmware based on C/C++ Bindings for Microcontroller**: